 - Sensory awareness related to communication, swallowing, or other upper aerodigestive functions.

 SLPs also complete Modified Barium Swallow studies.
-This is a special x-ray that is taken to check swallowing skills.
+This is an x-ray that is taken to check swallowing skills.
 It is performed by a SLP along with a radiologist.
-During this study, the mouth, throat, and esophagus (muscular tube which connects your mouth to your stomach) is checked to ensure it is working and moving properly.
+During this study, the mouth and throat are checked to ensure they are working and moving properly.
 This particular study will help the individual, doctor, and the SLP decide what types of foods and liquids are the easiest and safest to swallow.
 The SLP will also identify positions and ways to help you swallow if any problems are identified.

 Referrals to Speech and Language Pathologists should be made if there are any concerns regarding slow or limited communication development in children, cognition (limited attention, disorganization etc. following by a Traumatic Brain Injury), difficulty with word-finding, errors in speech sound production, or for Augmentative Alternative Communication needs.
 An order must be written by a physician for an individual to received skilled speech services.
 Once the order is written, an evaluation will be completed and the therapist will then determine if services are needed.

 Even though speech therapy may have stopped, that does not mean the healing process is over.
 There are multiple support groups for the patient who has suffered the stroke along with family and friends that may be involved that are available for those in need.
 Below is just a short list of support groups along with more information about life after stroke.